HawaiiCC now featuring:

 - Sign in with your FSA User ID.

-- Submit a Direct PLUS Loan Request Form to the Hawaii Community College Financial Aid Office.
+- Submit a Parent PLUS Loan Application to the Hawaii Community College Financial Aid Office.

 - Hawaii Community College Financial Aid Office will certify the loan and electronically forward the information to the US Department of Education.